HachiroSan/AzanBot-Twitter/README.md

 - The schedule will now be updated every day at 12:01 AM to ensure the most accurate and up-to-date prayer times.

-- We have also implemented a new API to enhance the reliability and precision of the schedule.
-Enjoy the updated feature and let us know your feedback."
+- Implemented a new API to enhance the reliability and precision of the schedule."

 - New cli commands that is far more easier to run

 - New user interface utilized using Rich libray.

 - Now, there is no need to change system timezone into Malaysia timezone.

 <p align="center">
 <img src="/img/terminal-preview.png" alt="Logo" width="800" height="400">